rodo1985/yolo_world_video/README.md

 - **YOLO (You Only Look Once):** For real-time object detection.
 - **OpenCV:** For video processing and rendering.
 - **Hugging Face Spaces:** Hosting the interactive application.

-## Try It Out

-Ready to see YOLO-World in action?
-[Visit our Hugging Face Space](#) to start detecting objects in your videos!

 ## Local Setup (Optional)